More than 900 Albertans died from opioid poisoning in first 10 months of 2020 | CBC News

 Pandemic interfered with people's access to treatment and counselling

-New data released by the Alberta government Friday show Alberta is on track for a record-breaking number of opioid deaths in 2020.
+New data released by the Alberta government Friday shows the province is on track for a record-breaking number of opioid deaths in 2020.

 Information published on a new government substance abuse surveillance website also shows how profoundly the COVID-19 pandemic has affected people's ability to manage their addictions.